google-deepmind/hierarchical_perceiver/README.md

 ## Pre-trained checkpoints and Colab

-Around January 2023, we will release pre-trained checkpoints in [this](https://storage.googleapis.com/dm-detcon/dm-hierarchical-perceiver) Google Cloud Storage bucket, and a Colab demonstrating inference using these checkpoints.
+We hope to release pre-trained checkpoints in [this](https://storage.googleapis.com/dm-hierarchical-perceiver) Google Cloud Storage bucket, and a Colab demonstrating inference using these checkpoints in due time.

 ## Citing this work